 Our hypothesis is that root-brains resonate to high-order invariants.
-This hypothesis is compatible not only with perception being a function of the global ambient energy array, but also with the other neo-Gibsonian principles described above.
+This hypothesis is congenial not only with perception being a function of the global ambient energy array, but also with the other neo-Gibsonian principles described above.
 Note that, for convenience, we simplified matters by considering tropistic behavior as if triggered by energy arrays on a case by case basis.
-However, Gibson provided many different examples of lower- as well as higher-order invariants, among them, gravity (Gibson 1966, 319) and the penumbra of a shadow (Gibson 1979, 286).
+However, Gibson provided many different examples of lower- as well as higher-order invariants, among them, gravity (1966, p.
+319) and the penumbra of a shadow (1979, p.
+286).
 A more realistic portrayal should be amenable to multiple sources of perturbation.
-A possibility then is that TZ could be sensitive to structure in the global array directly, in the same way we have hypothesized animals are (Stoffregen & Bardy, 2001).
-In this way, we do not need to interpret synchronized firing at TZ cells as inferential processing.
-Rather, TZ cells, under the ecological lens, resonate to information from the global array.
-As we saw, there are intrinsic forms of tau-guiding action gaps.
-Considering that interactions in the plant brain between TZ cells offer a way of integrating endogenous and exogenous information, affordances may be systematically perceived in terms of higher-level combinations of invariants.
+A